 An online marketplace is an eCommerce site or app that facilitates shopping from many different sources.
 The marketplace’s operator does not own any inventory.
 Instead, their job is to show other people’s products to customers and enable transactions.

-Nowadays, there are countless online marketplaces from sites like Amazon, eBay, Etsy, Walmart, Alibaba, and far more.
-Today’s marketplaces are expanding at a breakneck speed.
-According to analysts, global marketplaces will account for 40% of the global online retail market in 2020.
+According to analysts, global marketplaces will account for more than 40% of the global online retail market in 2022.
 Furthermore, 75% of marketing professionals in the United States admit that putting your business where your customers want to buy from can increase your revenue from selling on online marketplaces.

 - Have more traffic and customer engagement.